-Proposals must be typed entirely on 8 1⁄2" X 11" white paper and must be limited to one hundred (100) pages not including appendices and attachments.
+Proposals must be written entirely on 8 1⁄2" X 11" white paper and must be limited to thirty (30) pages not including appendices and attachments.
 Proposals should be stapled in the top left corner or if bound may be bound in no more than a 3-ring binder.
 Proposals must be submitted in a manner which does not carry any benefit, keepsake, or value for members of the review panel.